puppetlabs/puppetlabs-peadm/documentation/backup_restore.md

     bolt plan run peadm::restore --targets my.primary.vm input_file="/tmp/my_backup.tar.gz" restore_type=recovery-db
    ```
    **Important**: You must use the `restore_type=recovery-db` parameter to recover the database server.
-   **Note**: You should specify the primary host (not the primary database host) as the target for the restore plan.
+   **Important**: You must specify the primary server host node (not the database server host node) as the target for the restore plan.